tcja/DOMDXMLParser/README.md

 ```
 ## How to install

-Using composer : `composer require tcja/domdxmlparser`
+Using composer : `composer require tcja/domdxmlparser:dev-master`

-or just download the class itself
+or just download the class itself and install it manually

 ## Read, check and compare data methods